 On the morning of July 4th, I decided to take on both crazy flight challenges.
 And, most importantly, to leave to go do the 6 continents just 12 business days later… and to trust the passport renewals supposedly ready in 10 business days.
-I thought I could talk about the process up to now, especially since the friendly agent was a Flytrippers fan.
+I thought I could talk about the process, especially since the friendly agent was a Flytrippers fan.

-As I explained in the post about the 6-month passport rule, many countries don’t accept passports that expire within 6 months (but not all countries; to give just one example, I just entered the United States with my passport that was expiring in less than 6 months; it was for a festival I had booked in October).
+As I explained in the post about the 6-month passport rule, many countries don’t accept passports that expire within 6 months (but not all countries; to give just one example, I just entered the United States with my passport that was expiring in less than 6 months as all Canadians can do; it was for a festival I had booked in October).

 So I had no choice but to renew my passport before leaving for this impromptu trip.
 I was confident that the government would meet its service standards (I don’t know why).